 During my search I connected with Cory Hitzemann.
 To be honest, I didn’t feel I had the typical credentials, I was from the Midwest, I had an Architectural Engineering degree…but Coughlin Porter Lundeen was my top pick so I offered to start as an intern.
 Three months later I was full-time.
 Fast-forward eight years – here I am!

 Marie: If you would have asked me as a Junior in college if I was ever going to leave Ann Arbor, Michigan, I would have said, no way.
 But after three years in New York (and long-distance with my now-husband), we moved to Seattle together.
 His career is in naval architecture designing boats and ferries and for that, there’s nowhere better than Seattle!

 Coughlin Porter Lundeen is a special place, and a rewarding place to build a career.
-There’s a culture of encouragement – No one [at Coughlin Porter Lundeen] has ever told me I can’t do something.
-I have been given platform, a runway, and that sense of autonomy and trust is empowering.
-(Marie spearheads our internal Women’s Group and is organizing an ongoing chat series with GLY Why Not More Women: Work Life Balance and Building Partnerships.)
+There’s a culture of encouragement – no one [at Coughlin Porter Lundeen] has ever told me I can’t do something.
+I have been given a platform, a runway, and that sense of autonomy and trust is empowering.
+(Marie spearheads our internal Women’s Group and organized an ongoing chat series with GLY Construction Why Not More Women?)

 Q: What does it take to be successful in this role?
 And what would you say to others looking to advance their careers?

 Christen: At Coughlin Porter Lundeen we have so much diversity in terms of project types and clientele.
 Every endeavor brings unique challenges and new opportunities.
 While my path was pretty linear, I was constantly being challenged to push myself.
 Seeking out and embracing that challenge would be my advice to those looking to advance their careers.